Skip to content

 imgid_free(&img);

-Often, you want to ensure the stream has specific dimensions and types before using it, or create it if it doesn't match:
+Ensure the stream has specific dimensions, or create it if it doesn't match:

 IMGID img1 = imgid_make();